 - social interaction

-- adaptive development and self-help skills
+- adaptive development and

 Children enrolled in the Ontario Autism Program who have received an Invitation Letter to the Caregiver-Mediated Early Years Programs from the Ministry of Children, Community and Social Services are eligible for caregiver-mediated early years programs.

 Please visit the ministry’s website at Ontario.ca/autism to review specific program information, identify which service providers are offering each program, and choose your preferred program for your child.

 If you have general questions about caregiver-mediated early years programs, you can contact the Central Resource Team at 1-888-444-4530 or email firstname.lastname@example.org.

 To register, or if you have specific questions about the programs to help you determine which program is best suited to support the needs of your child, and to discuss your child’s eligibility, please call us at 519-886-8886, ext.
 1214 or email email@example.com.